SAP-samples/teched2025-AI164/exercises/ex2/README.md

    - Identity Authentication System: This will be configured automatically

 2. The system will automatically configure these settings.
-Click "Next" to proceed to the final review.
+Click "Next" to continue to the final review.
    <br>![](/exercises/ex2/images/07_07_joule_booster.png)

 ## <a name="step7"></a>Step 7: Review and Execute

-Review all settings and execute the booster:
+Review all settings and execute the Booster:

 1. Review all the configuration settings you've made in the previous steps.
-2. Verify that all settings are correct for your subaccount.
+2. Verify that all settings are correct for your Subaccount.
 3. Click "Finish" to start the Joule installation process.

-The booster will now provision Joule in your subaccount.
+The Booster will now provision Joule in your Subaccount.
 This process may take several minutes to complete.
-Wait for the success confirmation message indicating that Joule has been successfully installed.

 <br>![](/exercises/ex2/images/07_08_joule_booster.png)